AlexsLemonade/OpenPBTA-analysis/README.md

 We are using continuous integration software applied to the supplied test datasets to confirm that the analysis can be carried out successfully within the Docker container.

 ## How to Obtain OpenPBTA Data

 This dataset includes all the PBTA somatic mutational and gene expression results in combined tsv or matrix format.
-We will be releasing this dataset on both [CAVATICA](https://cavatica.sbgenomics.com) and AWS cloud platform moving forward.
+We are releasing this dataset on both [CAVATICA](https://cavatica.sbgenomics.com) and AWS S3.

+We have created a shell script that will download the latest release from AWS S3.
+OS X users must use homebrew to install `md5sha1sum` via the command `brew install md5sha1sum` before running the download script the first time.
+Once this has been done, run `sh download_data.sh` to acquire the latest release.
+This will create symlinks in `data/` to the latest files.
+Whenever you are doing analyses, your code should refer to the symlinks in `data/` and not the release folder.
+If you want to make sure that you've got the most recent version of the data, it's safe to re-run `sh download_data.sh`.

 ### Data Access via CAVATICA

 For any user registered on CAVATICA, the latest release of OpenPBTA data can be accessed from the CAVATICA public projects below:
 - [Pediatric Brain Tumor Atlas Open Access Data - CBTTC](https://cavatica.sbgenomics.com/u/cavatica/pbta-cbttc/)
 - [Pediatric Brain Tumor Atlas Open Access Data - PNOC003](https://cavatica.sbgenomics.com/u/cavatica/pbta-pnoc003/)

 ### Accessing Data via AWS S3

-For any other users, OpenPBTA Open Access Data is also organized by a directory structure for each data release under AWS S3 bucket `s3://kf-openaccess-us-east-1-prd-pbta/data/`.
+OpenPBTA Open Access Data is also organized by a directory structure for each data release under the AWS S3 bucket `s3://kf-openaccess-us-east-1-prd-pbta/data/`.
 Data folders are named following the naming convention of `release-{version}-{date}`.

 Example of the data directory structure:
 ```